Investment Calculator

 When is the best time to start investing?

 The best time to start investing is now.
 Time in the market is more important than timing the market.
 Starting at age 25 and investing $300/month at 7% return until 65 gives you about $720,000.
 Starting at 35 with the same contribution yields only $360,000 - half as much!
 Even starting small is better than waiting until you have more money.
-Begin with what you can afford, automate your investments, and increase contributions as your income grows.
-The power of compound interest means early investments have decades to grow exponentially.

 How do taxes affect my investment returns?